-Most children do not experience the stress levels that adults do.
+Most children do not experience the stress levels than adults do.
 Obviously, they don’t have near the responsibilities either.
-However, there is something unique to children that gets lost as we grow up.
+However, there is something unique to children that tends to get lost as we grow up.
 Children laugh hundreds of times a day whereas adults less than 30 times a day.
 (1, 2)

 We can learn from children and their innocent approach to life.
 In fact, Jesus encouraged his followers to be more like children in their trust in what he was teaching them.
 Part of that childlike innocence is the ability to laugh shortly after they have been hurt.
 They don’t feel phony about it.
 They likewise have not learned all of our “grown-up” sophistication.

 “Children live in their hearts and as adults, we live in our heads.”
 (3)

 It is therapeutic

 “A joyful heart is good medicine.”
 (Proverbs 17:22)

 In the early 1800s, Lord Byron knew this truth because he has been quoted as saying, “Always laugh when you can.
 It is cheap medicine.”

 In the 21st century, I love the way science can’t help but confirm that God’s word is indeed the truth.
 Laughter therapy is now a legitimate field of medicine.
 (4)

 “A time to weep, and a time to laugh; a time to mourn, and a time to dance;” (Ecclesiastes 3:4)